-Gandhi’s primary mission – to instigate political change through nonviolent means – has not always been adhered to in Gujarat, and Muslim-Hindu tensions have boiled over to violence on a cyclical basis.
-In 2002, the state suffered India’s worst communal rioting since Partition, with around two thousand people killed.
-The fighting came on the heels of the devastating January 2001 earthquake, centred in Kutch.
-These events added to the woes of a state already beleaguered by severe water shortages and drought.
+Despite Gandhi’s push for political change through non-violent means, his home state has often followed a different course, and Muslim-Hindu tensions have boiled more than to violence on a cyclical basis.
+Following the devastating January 2001 earthquake, centred in Kutch, the state suffered India’s worst communal rioting since Partition, with more than a thousand people killed in 2002.
+Dozens more died in a 2008 string of bomb attacks in Ahmedabad.
+All these events added to the woes of a state already beleaguered by severe water shortages and drought.

 Nevertheless, Gujarat has plenty to offer those who take time to detour from its more famous northerly neighbour Rajasthan, and it’s free of the hassle tourists often encounter there.
 The lure of important temple cities, forts and palaces is balanced by the chance to search out unique crafts made in communities whose way of life remains scarcely affected by global trends.
 Gujarat’s architectural diversity reflects the influences of its many different rulers – Buddhist Mauryans, Hindu rajas and Muslim emperors.